bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Notes:

 * The size recommended for the Standard or Custom is 5G
-* The size of the final image booted and loaded in RAM is approximately : 1.2GB for Standard image, 250MB for Small image, 130 MB for Minimall image and 1.2GB for Custom image
+* The size of the final image booted and loaded in RAM is approximately : 1.2GB for Standard image, 250MB for Small image, 130MB for Minimall image and 1.2GB for Custom image

 Important: